IBM/ibm-cloud-sdk-common/README.md

 my_service.set_http_config({'timeout': 10})
 ```

-The read timeout of 10 seconds that includes the connect time will be used in each operation invoked using `my_service`.
+The read timeout of 10 seconds, which includes the connect timeout, will be used in each operation invoked using `my_service`.

+By default the client has no request timeout, but 60s read timeout, that includes the connect timeout is set by default.
 </details>